TritonDataCenter/rfd/rfd/0026/README.md

 performed in different tables, then aggregated and sometimes resorted when a sorted search is requested.

-Indices are setup for the following searchable properties:
+Indexes are setup for the following searchable properties:

 * `owner_uuid`
 * `name`